metabase/metabase/docs/api-documentation.md

 ## `GET /api/preview-embed/dashboard/:token/dashcard/:dashcard-id/card/:card-id`

-Fetch the results of running a Card belonging to a Dashboard you're considering embedding with JWT TOKEN.
+Fetch the results of running a Card belonging to a Dashboard you're considering embedding with JWT `token`.

 ##### PARAMS: